Stay Relaxed during Your Treatment with Sedation Dentistry

 We provide several levels of sedation, which include:

-Sedation can be used in conjunction with any dental treatment in accordance to your preference–whether it’s a simple routine cleaning, or a root canal or dental implant procedure.
+Sedation can be used in conjunction with any dental treatment in accordance to your preference.
+It can be used for a simple routine cleaning, or instances like a root canal or dental implant procedure.
 Though abstaining from sedation during treatment is always your choice, it is highly recommended if: